 What is Liability Insurance?

 If you damage someone else’s property, you are under obligation to pay for the damages.
-Since it’s unlikely you have thousands of dollars at you disposal the only logical thing to do is buy car insurance that covers your liability.
+Since it’s unlikely you have thousands of dollars at your disposal, the only logical thing to do is buy car insurance that covers your liability.

 Liability insurance will be listed by numbers; for example, 50/100/25.
 The highest number represents (in thousands) the maximum that the insurance company will pay for each respective category.

 States that require mandatory liability policies have a minimum requirement as to how much liability expense is actually covered.
-Therefore, 50/100/25 coverage insures that an injured driver will be paid up to $50,000 for bodily injury, $100,000 for total drivers, and $25,000 for property damage.
+Therefore, 50/100/25 coverage mandates that an injured driver will be paid up to $50,000 for bodily injury, $100,000 for total drivers, and $25,000 for property damage.

 What is Full Coverage Insurance?

 Full coverage insurance is not required in any state.
-This is coverage that protects your body and your automobile.
-If you feel that you do not need collision coverage, or comprehensive coverage, then you are not obligated to buy this policy.
+This is coverage that protects you and your automobile.
+If you feel that you do not need collision coverage or comprehensive coverage, then you are not obligated to buy this policy.